 5456 H321 Aluminum

-5456-H321 aluminum is a type of 5000 series wrought aluminum alloy, primarily alloyed with magnesium and not strengthened through heat treatment.
+5456-H321 aluminum belongs to the 5000 series wrought aluminum alloys, mainly alloyed with magnesium, and is not strengthened by heat treatment.
 Instead, its mechanical strength is enhanced through cold working (strain hardening) followed by a stabilization process.
-In the H321 temper, the hardness of the alloy is approximately one-quarter of the hardness between the fully annealed (O) and fully hardened (H38) states.
-This treatment provides a balanced combination of high strength, moderate ductility, and excellent corrosion resistance, particularly against intergranular and exfoliation corrosion.
+In the H321 temper, the alloy's hardness is approximately one-quarter of the difference between the fully annealed (O) and fully hardened (H38) tempers.
+This processing method achieves a balanced combination of high strength, moderate ductility, and excellent corrosion resistance, particularly against intergranular corrosion and exfoliation.

 H321 Temper 5456 Aluminum Features